DiscowZombie/Kpigot/README.md

 ### Inventory

 Inventory is an important part of some plugins.
-Their management was hard, we need class who extends Listener, code is heavy.
-With
-Kpigot, you have a coherent and lightweight code, thanks to Kotlin technologies :
+Their management was hard, we need class who extends Listener, code is usually heavy.
+With Kpigot, you have a coherent and lightweight code, thanks to Kotlin technologies :
 ```kotlin
 /*
 The first parameter of inventory is displayed-name